codeface-io/SwiftObserver/readme.md

 - All the power of combining without a single dedicated combine function
 - Combined observations send one update per observable.
 No tuple destructuring necessary.
 - Optional variable types plus ability to map onto non-optional types.
 And no other optionals on generics, which avoids optional optionals and gives you full controll over value and update types.
-- Chain mappings together without creating strong references to the mapped objects, without side effects ("myterious memory magic") and without depending on the existence of the other mappings.
+- Chain mappings together without creating strong references to the mapped objects, without side effects ("mysterious memory magic") and without depending on the existence of the other mappings.
 - No delegate protocols to implement
 - Variables are `Codable`, so model types are easy to encode and persist.
 - Pure Swift code for clean modelling.
 Not even dependence on `Foundation`.
 - Call observation and mappings directly on observables (no mediating property)
 - Seemless integration of the *Notifier Pattern*
 - No data duplication for combined observations
+- The syntax clearly reflects the intent and metaphor of the Observer Pattern.
+Observers are active subjects while observables are passive objects which are unconcerned about being observed: `observer.observe(observable)`
 - Custom observables without having to inherit from any class
 - Maximum freedom for your architectural- and design choices
 - UI bindings are available in a separate framework [UIObserver](https://github.com/flowtoolz/UIObserver).